+- Civil Rights Compliance

+- Civil Rights Compliance Specific to State Administering Agencies

+- Faith-Based and Other Community Organizations

+- Confidentiality

-- Civil Rights Compliance - Civil Rights Compliance Specific to State Administering Agencies - Faith-Based and Other Community Organizations - Confidentiality - Research and the Protection of Human Subjects - Anti-Lobbying Act - Financial and Government Audit Requirements - National Environmental Policy Act (NEPA) - DOJ Information Technology Standards (if applicable) - Single Point of Contact Review - Non-Supplanting of State or Local Funds - Criminal Penalty for False Statements - Compliance with Office of Justice Programs Financial Guide - Suspension or Termination of Funding - Nonprofit Organizations - For-Profit Organizations - Government Performance and Results Act (GPRA) - Rights in Intellectual Property - Federal Funding Accountability and Transparency Act of 2006 (FFATA) - Awards in Excess of \$5,000,000 Federal Taxes Certification Requirement - Policy and Guidance for Conference Approval, Planning, and Reporting - OJP Training Guiding Principles for Grantees and Subgrantees
+- Research and the Protection of Human Subjects

+- Anti-Lobbying Act

+- Financial and Government Audit Requirements

+- National Environmental Policy Act (NEPA)

+- DOJ Information Technology Standards (if applicable)

+- Single Point of Contact Review

+- Non-Supplanting of State or Local Funds

+- Criminal Penalty for False Statements

+- Compliance with Office of Justice Programs Financial Guide

+- Suspension or Termination of Funding

+- Nonprofit Organizations

+- For-Profit Organizations

+- Government Performance and Results Act (GPRA)

+- Rights in Intellectual Property

+- Federal Funding Accountability and Transparency Act of 2006 (FFATA)

+- Awards in Excess of \$5,000,000 Federal Taxes Certification Requirement - Policy and Guidance for Conference Approval, Planning, and Reporting - OJP Training Guiding Principles for Grantees and Subgrantees

-How to Apply
+How To Apply

-Applicants must submit applications through Grants.gov.
-Applicants must first register with Grants.gov to submit an application through Grants.gov, a "one-stop storefront" to find federal funding opportunities and apply for funding.
+Applicants must register with and submit their applications through Grants.gov, a "one-stop storefront" to find federal funding opportunities and apply for funding.
 Find complete instructions on how to register and submit an application at www.Grants.gov.
 Applicants that experience technical difficulties during this process should call the Grants.gov Customer Support Hotline at 800-518-4726 or 606-545-5035, 24 hours a day, 7 days a week, except federal holidays.
 Registering with Grants.gov is a one-time process; however, processing delays may occur, and it can take several weeks for first-time registrants to receive confirmation and a user password.
 OJP encourages applicants to register several weeks before the application submission deadline.
-In addition, OJP urges applicants to submit applications well in advance of the application due date to allow time to receive validation messages or rejection notifications from Grants.gov, and to correct in a timely fashion any problems that may have caused a rejection notification.
+In addition, OJP urges applicants to submit applications 72 hours prior to the due date to allow time to receive validation messages or rejection notifications from Grants.gov and to correct in a timely fashion any problems that may have caused a rejection notification.